Garmin Forerunner 255 review

 - Just make music standard, please.

 The 255 has new hardware in new sizes with a good amount of new features.
 That’s three times the goodness-of-NEW added to every feature from the older Forerunner 245 and there was a boatload of features already there before.
-With a frozen price, the new FR255 is significantly better value-for-money than the earlier version and offers more running features for your money than offered by any competitor.
+With a frozen price, the new FR255 is significantly better value for money than the earlier version and offers more running features for your money than offered by any competitor.

 Garmin makes some big sport-related changes here and finally understands what to do with your race dates.
-It uses that future date to correctly periodise its training recommendations rather than simply maintaining your fitness level, as was previously the case.
+It uses that future date to correctly periodize its training recommendations rather than simply maintaining your fitness level, as was previously the case.
 Once your race date is imminent, Garmin gives race-day specific information like weather, predicted time and even course intelligence.